Essex Fire & Rescue Service Increase Efficiency by Hiring for Potential

 Results

 By replacing traditional and manual recruitment methods, with an automated solution, it’s brought a much-needed efficiency to the newly streamlined ECFRS recruitment process.
-Using our Arctic Shores BBA before assessment centres, ECFRS saved over 1,000 hours, significantly reducing time to hire and recruitment costs.
+Using our Arctic Shores task-based assessment before assessment centres, ECFRS saved over 1,000 hours, significantly reducing time to hire and recruitment costs.
 ECFRS also saw excellent results in candidate diversity; one of their original challenges was removing unconscious bias from the recruitment process and ensuring a diverse pipeline of talent.
-Using the BBA, they were able to sift out 90% of their pipeline whilst also maintaining equality of opportunity to all minority groups.
-In fact, across all demographics, the BBA demonstrated no adverse impact against any protected characteristic or under-represented group.
+Using the task-based assessment, they were able to sift out 90% of their pipeline whilst also maintaining equality of opportunity to all minority groups.
+In fact, across all demographics, the assessment demonstrated no adverse impact against any protected characteristic or under-represented group.
 Hiring for potential delivered not only efficiency and diversity but also quality candidates that could grow with the current team and thrive within their new role over time.
-ECFRS saw a 100% pass rate for Level 3 Operational Firefighter apprentices sifted by the BBA.
-This clearly shows the BBA is a powerful tool for sifting in quality candidates with the potential for success in the role.
+ECFRS saw a 100% pass rate for Level 3 Operational Firefighter apprentices sifted by the task-based assessment.
+This clearly shows the assessment is a powerful tool for sifting in quality candidates with the potential for success in the role.

 Hiring for potential has not only achieved the efficiency and diversity needs of the Essex County Fire & Rescue Service - but it's also positively changed the whole recruitment process by driving a quality talent pipeline that will continue to support the service in the future.